vacp2p/research/Tor-vs-Waku/Tor-vs-Waku.md

 The act of publishing to a topic is theoretically protected and is anonymous, That is by hijacking a link and getting to see message m is set from node A to B, cannot jusge the author of the message.
 Nevertheless, a more powerful adversary can analyze the delay  by which the message arrives at other nodes of the netwrok.
 The one with minimum delay is potentially the owner of the message.
 For example in the chanin of nodes A->B->C->D, if A publishes and owns a messages, then B is the first one the receives it and D is the last one.
 Such time difference can help identifying the owner of the message.
 Likewise, the other part of the communocation can be spot.
 Hence, the anonymity gets violated.

-Neverthelss, this is an application layer concern and not directly related to the waku protocol stack.
+Nevertheless, this is an application layer concern and not directly related to the waku protocol stack.
 A topic generation method that provides forward secrecy and randmozes the topic for each message transmission can solve the issue in a 1:1 chat.

-## Topic randmization
+## Growing the mesh with random volunteered relay nodes
+One way to preserve anonymity is to encourage more nodes to participate in relaying random pubsub topics i.e., topics that might not be of their interest.
+This way the true participants will enjoy higher level of anonymity.
+However, it comes with the cost of bandwidth for the volunteered relay nodes.

+## Single global pubsub topic
+The ultimate and the maximum anonymity level that can be achieved by topic sharding is when all the topics are shared into one single topic i.e., all the nodes relay all the topics.
+As the result, being a relay node of that single topic conveys no useful information about the true interest of the relayer.
 In the light of this observation, we need to have a large number of relay nodes involved in the pubsub topic over which nodes communicate.
 This means we need to have a  single topic that would result in many relay nodes.
 It is somewhat similar to what Tor requires, it says that the more Tor realyers would result in better anonymity.
 As such, I suggest to use waku content topic to manage direct or group messaging.

 One way is to confuse the attacker about the actual particpants of a pubsub topic.